-2014 ADEA/Crest Oral-B Laboratories Scholarships for Predoctoral Dental Students Pursuing Academic Careers
+ADEA/Crest Oral-B Scholarships for Predoctoral Dental Students Pursuing Academic Careers

-The American Dental Education Association (ADEA) and The Procter & Gamble Company announce the ADEA/Crest Oral-B Laboratories Scholarships for Predoctoral Dental Students Pursuing Academic Careers.
-These scholarships support dental students who plan education beyond a doctoral degree and who have an interest in academic careers.
+The American Dental Education Association (ADEA) and The Procter & Gamble Company announce the ADEA/Crest Oral-B Scholarships for Predoctoral Dental Students Pursuing Academic Careers.
+These scholarships support dental students who demonstrate firm commitments to becoming dental educators.

-Each year two dental students receive the ADEA/Crest Oral-B Laboratories Scholarships for Predoctoral Dental Students Pursuing Academic Careers.
-Each scholarship recipient receives $5,000 to be applied as follows:
+Each year two dental students receive the ADEA/Crest Oral-B Scholarship for Predoctoral Dental Students Pursuing Academic Careers.
+Each scholarship recipient receives $5,500 to be applied as follows:

-- $500 to subsidize travel to the 2014 ADEA Annual Session & Exhibition in San Antonio, Texas.
+- $500 to subsidize travel to the 2017 ADEA Annual Session & Exhibition in Long Beach, CA.

 An applicant must:

-All applications must be received on or before November 1, 2013.
+Applications must be received by November 1, 2016.

 Application Process Checklist